interbrite/letsencrypt-vesta/README.md

 5. Create your first certificate.
     `letsencrypt-vesta USERNAME DOMAIN`

+The first time you run letsencrypt-auto (either via letsencrypt-vesta or separately) it will do some initial setup work that could take a few minutes.
+Subsequent runs should be faster, as this setup is only needed once per server.

 ### Apache Configuration

 The Apache configuration is recommended for any server running Apache (with or without Nginx).

-1. Symlink the Apache conf file in your Apache conf.d directory (this assumes the RedHat standard /etc/httpd/conf.d, adjust to your system as appropriate).
+1. Symlink the Apache conf file in your Apache conf.d directory.
 This enables Apache to properly serve the validation files from the webroot directory above.
     `Depending on OS version:
     ln -s /usr/local/letsencrypt-vesta/letsencrypt.conf /etc/httpd/conf.d/letsencrypt.conf
     ln -s /usr/local/letsencrypt-vesta/letsencrypt.conf /etc/apache2/conf.d/letsencrypt.conf`